steroman/dynatrace-deck/slides.md

 that makes this strategy sustainable.
 -->

 ---
 theme: ./theme
-layout: center
+layout: cover
 transition: fade
-class: text-center
+title: Part 2
+subtitle: Modernizing the content lifecycle
 ---

-# Part 2
-## Modernizing the content lifecycle

 <!-- notes:
 In Task 1, we focused on rethinking documentation strategically.